CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 	- **Link in Attachment**: This technique is a hybrid of a credential harvest.
 An attacker sends the recipient a message that contains a URL inside of an attachment.
 When the recipient opens the attachment and clicks on the URL, they're taken to a website that typically shows a dialog box that asks the user for their username and password.
 Typically, the destination page is themed to represent a well-known website in order to build trust in the user.

-	- **Link to Malware**: An attacker sends the recipient a message that contains a link to an attachment on a well-known file sharing site (for example, SharePoint Online or Dropbox).
+	- **Link to Malware**: An attacker sends the recipient a message that contains a link to an attachment on a well-known file-sharing site (for example, SharePoint Online or Dropbox).
 When the recipient clicks on the URL, the attachment opens, and arbitrary code (for example, a macro) is run on the user's device to help the attacker install additional code or further entrench themselves.

 	- **Drive-by URL**: An attacker sends the recipient a message that contains a URL.
 When the recipient clicks on the URL, they're taken to a website that tries to run background code.
 This background code attempts to gather information about the recipient or deploy arbitrary code on their device.
 Typically, the destination website is a well-known website that has been compromised or a clone of a well-known website.
 Familiarity with the website helps convince the user that the link is safe to click.
 This technique is also known as a watering hole attack.